isomerpages/govtech-gobusiness-main/_run-and-grow/business-grants-portal/apply-for-a-bgp-grant.md

 ## How to apply

 Grant applications are submitted on the Business Grants Portal.

-For the list of grants available on Business Grants Portal (BGP), visit the Business Grants Portal Overview.
+For the list of grants available on Business Grants Portal (BGP), visit the [Business Grants Portal Overview](/business-grants-portal/).

-### How to apply for a grant on BGP?

-#### 1. Discover the most suitable grant for your business need
+---

+### Before you begin

+**You will need a Corppass account to access BGP.**

+If you do not have one, approach your Corppass Admin to assign an appropriate BGP role to you and create your Corppass account.

+---

+### Overview of application process

 Currently on BGP, you can apply for: